lukeczapla/mclosure/README.md

-# mclosure - DNA ring closure with and without proteins
+# mclosure - Monte Carlo for DNA ring closure with and without proteins

-This is a CPU implementation of ring closure written in 2007
+This is a CPU implementation of ring closure written in 2007, it implements the quadratic combination of half chains with a bin (bucket) search that reduces most jobs to O(N) for sampling N^2 total chains.

 ## Installation

-The installation via command-line
+The installation via command-line on UNIX-like systems (Linux, OS X) with g++:

 ```
 cd src